 Can I use a round bottom wok on an electric stove?

-Let’s put it this way.
-Yes, you can use a round-bottomed wok on an electric stove.
-However, it’s not optimal.
+While the type of stove makes a huge difference - particularly one with a wok ring - let's put it this way: Yes, you can use a round-bottomed wok on an electric stove.
+However, it's not optimal.
 A flat-bottomed wok would be more suitable if you’re using an electric stove?
 But if you have a propane burner, then by all means.
 The round-bottomed wok would work perfectly on that.

 Is food cooked in a wok healthy?